stonepros/stone/doc/radosgw/placement.rst

 User Placement
 --------------

-A Ceph Object Gateway user can override the zonegroup's default placement target by setting a non-empty ``default_placement`` field in the user info.
+A Stone Object Gateway user can override the zonegroup's default placement target by setting a non-empty ``default_placement`` field in the user info.
 Similarly, the ``default_storage_class`` can override the ``STANDARD`` storage class applied to objects by default.